Householder (Buddhism)

 Upāsakas and upāsikās, also called śrāvakas and śrāvikās - are householders and other laypersons who take refuge in the Three Jewels (the Buddha, the teachings and the community) and practice the Five Precepts.
 In southeast Asian communities, lay disciples also give alms to monks on their daily rounds and observe weekly uposatha days.
 In Buddhist thought, the cultivation of ethical conduct and dāna or "almsgiving" will themselves refine consciousness to such a level that rebirth in one of the lower heavens is likely even if there is no further "Noble" Buddhist practice (connected with the Supramundane goal of Nibbana, "Unbinding").
 This level of attainment is viewed as a proper aim for laypersons.

 In some traditional Buddhist societies, such as in Myanmar and Thailand, people transition between householder and monk and back to householder with regularity and celebration as in the practice of shinbyu among the Bamar people.
 One of the evolving features of Buddhism in the West is the increasing dissolution of the traditional distinction between monastics and laity.

 For all the diversity of Buddhist practices in the West, general trends in the recent transformations of Buddhist practice ... can be identified.
 These include an erosion of the distinction between professional and lay Buddhists; a decentralization of doctrinal authority; a diminished role for Buddhist monastics; an increasing spirit of egalitarianism; greater leadership roles for women; greater social activism; and, in many cases, an increasing emphasis on the psychological, as opposed to the purely religious, nature of practice.

-Theravada perspectives
+Theravāda perspectives

 In the Pāli Canon, householders received diverse advice and instructions from the Buddha and his noble disciples.

 Core householder practices include undertaking the Five Precepts and taking refuge in the Triple Gem, leading an ethical livelihood and practicing generosity.
 In addition, the canon nurtures the essential spiritual bond between householders and monastics still apparent today in Southeast Asian communities.